xen-project/xen/docs/designs/qemu-deprivilege.md

 '''Description''': As mentioned above, having QEMU switch to a non-root user, one per domain id.
-Not being the root user limits what a compromised QEMU process can do to the system, and having one user per domain id limits what a comprimised QEMU process can do to the QEMU processes of other VMs.
+Not being the root user limits what a compromised QEMU process can do to the system, and having one user per domain id limits what a compromised QEMU process can do to the QEMU processes of other VMs.

 '''Implementation''': The toolstack adds the following to the qemu command-line: